 - A continuous "formative" assessment of the work carried out by the student (with intermediate submissions, on agreed dates, of the progress of work, and group and individual projects) and his/her active and committed participation during workshop sessions.
 These formative assessments will be communicated to students throughout the year, at key moments, with a summary at the end of the first term.
 These notes will enable students to "situate" themselves over the course of each term and the year.
-Teachers reserve the right to over- or under-rate formative grades for pedagogical reasons, mainly to motivate students. - 2 Certifying" assessments at the end of each term.
+Teachers reserve the right to over- or under-rate formative grades for pedagogical reasons, mainly to motivate students. - Certifying" assessments at the end of each term.
 For some of these evaluation sessions, teachers will set up a "(design studio) jury", made up of invited personalities (other teachers in the program, figures from the professional world, representatives of public administrations, decision-makers, etc.).
 Students present their work to this jury, which evaluates it.
 This jury is distinct from the deliberation jury, which is made up solely of faculty members, and is instead responsible for assessing the student's entire year and cycle.
 The purpose of the "(design studio) jury" is to confront the students to the evaluation of his or her future peers and clients, and to objectivize the acquisition of the learning skills and their professional and societal relevance.
-The work of B.Arch-3 and M.Arch-2 students (diploma years) must also meet the evaluation criteria common to the Faculty's architectural design studios. [[table]] Determination of the mark (including the weighting of partial marks) "Formative" assessments do not contribute to the construction of the final grade.
+The works of M.Arch-2 students must also meet at least the evaluation criteria common to the Faculty's architectural project studios for the Bachelor of Architecture level. [[table]] Determination of the mark (including the weighting of partial marks) "Formative" assessments do not contribute to the construction of the final grade.
 Under no circumstances can they be considered an indisputable indicator of the foreseen final grade.
 The course's final grade is based exclusively on the "certificative" assessments, which will take into account students' progress and ability to synthesize their learning achievements.
 Certificative assessments are weighted as follows: [[span]] The course's final note results of the weighed arithmetic average of these certificative assessments.
-The cognitive skills assessed are those listed in the "Bachelor of Architecture" Teaching Profile [https://sam-docs.ulb.ac.be/referentiels/202021/P/B-ARCH.pdf] (In French) under the headings: A. Investigating an architectural question; - > B. Developing a situated spatial response; - > C. Interacting with all concerned stakeholders.
-The Behavioral skills assessed-in addition to regularity, participation, progress, compliance to deadlines and instructions, tidiness, constructive and respectful attitude towards the group-are those targeted by the "Bachelor of Architecture" Teaching Profile [https://sam-docs.ulb.ac.be/referentiels/202021/P/B-ARCH.pdf] (In French), in terms of developing student-actors capable of making committed choices.
-Main language(s) of evaluation English Other language(s) of evaluation, if applicable French, Spanish, Italian and Galician Programmes Programmes proposing this course at the faculty of Architecture La Cambre Horta BA-ARCH | Bachelor in Architecture | unit 3
+Main language(s) of evaluation English Other language(s) of evaluation, if applicable French, Italian, Spanish and Galician Programmes Programmes proposing this course at the faculty of Architecture La Cambre Horta MA-ARCH | Master in Architecture | finalité Professional/unit 2